 Learn About Grants for Artists' Progress (GAP)

 Kanako Pooknyw was born in 1975, in Sasebo, Nagasaki Prefecture, Japan.
 They began making completed films in 1999, notably the feature 9 Weeks.
 This film exemplifies her mission to create films and other artistic works that span genres and give voice to those who have been historically misrepresented in mainstream media.

 Pooknyw is the recipient of grants from the Art Matters Foundation, the Bill and Melinda Gates Foundation and the Soroptimist Society.
 Her films have won awards in Italy, Canada and the US.
 From 2000 to 2016 she performed on extensive tours playing in the band Broken Water.
-From 1995 to present he curates 100s of live shows, often bringing acts to Olympia from around the world, showcasing artists that fly under-the-radar.
+Since 1995 Kanako has facilitated 100s of live shows, often bringing acts to Olympia from around the world, showcasing artists that fly under-the-radar.